It’s been one of those busy weeks where we have been doing new things – including a WordPress websites to cater for multiple foreign languages.

 The other special feature of it, is that it will use stock from one central source, and if the stock level of that website drops, the stock level of all four countries will also drop (or rise as well).
 It makes running this global website, a much easy task.

-The website is created with WordPress, and a number of other plugins and tools to make it quite magical, and easy for the owners to manage it.
+As a UK WordPress Agency we created with WordPress, and a number of other plugins and tools to make it quite magical, and easy for the owners to manage it.

 Foreign Website Translation